xinxusean/DSCI100_project/README.md

 1. predicting heating load due to that being more important in vancouver

 **PROJECT REPORT TODO**
- - Dataset Dictionary (TA feedback) - Sean
+ - Dataset Dictionary (TA feedback) - Sean - by April 10 evening.
  - Update Method to explain what we are doing - Mattias
  - Comparison of K-NN vs Linear Regression - Jiawei
  - visualize the data analysis (ADA)